 “Down the road” isn’t all that convenient in this non-commercialized mountain area, especially when it’s snowing.
 Unfortunately, I experienced this the hard way when I had to leave the resort to get some Tylenol for my youngest, something I try not to forget to pack when I’m traveling with the kids.

 Skytop Lodge was built in 1929 and continues many of its family-focused traditions.
-There are no hats, sneakers, sweats, jeans, or tanks to be worn in the dining room for either lunch or dinner.
-(LOVE) And definitely, no cell phones.
-(LOVE, LOVE) And for dinner, men have to wear a jacket; women and children are to be dressed appropriately as well.
-(LOVE, LOVE, LOVING tradition.)
+There are no hats, sneakers, sweats, jeans, or tanks to be worn in the dining room for either lunch or dinner (LOVE this!).
+And definitely, no cell phones (a resort after my own heart).
+As for dinner, men have to wear a jacket; women and children are to be dressed appropriately as well.

-We had a list of activities to do for our 2-day stay, not enough time to fit in all that Skytop Lodge has to offer especially if you want to explore and find what’s hidden in all of this resort’s nooks and crannies.
-First on our list was to unpack and make our selves at home in our private Streamside Cottage, complete with fireplace.
+Soon enough I learned that two days was too short to fit in all that Skytop Lodge has to offer.
+First on our list was to unpack and make our selves at home in our private Streamside Cottage, complete with a fireplace.

 The whole time we were there, I don’t think the temperature outside went above 16 degrees.
 It was C-O-L-D!
 Luckily, the fireplace heated our cottage within minutes.